What Is Overdraft Protection?

 How Does Overdraft Protection Work?

-Suppose you go out to buy groceries, but you forget that you made a large credit card payment this morning in addition to paying your rent yesterday.
-Now you’re not sure if you have enough available money in your account to pay for your groceries.
+Suppose you go to the grocery store, but you forget that you made a large credit card payment this morning and paid your rent yesterday.
+Now you’re not sure if you have enough money in your account to pay for your groceries.

 If you don't, when you swipe your debit card at the store, one of three things can happen: